-Richard L. Gelfond Chief Executive Officer
+Richard L. Gelfond CEO, IMAX Corporation

-NOTICE OF ANNUAL GENERAL MEETING OF SHAREHOLDERS TO BE HELD ON June 1, 2011
+NOTICE OF ANNUAL GENERAL MEETING OF SHAREHOLDERS TO BE HELD ON June 5, 2012

 NOTICE IS HEREBY GIVEN that the Annual General Meeting of Shareholders of IMAX Corporation (the "Company") will be held at the Loews Regency Hotel (Ballroom), 540 Park Avenue, New York, NY, U.S.A.
-10065 on June 1, 2011 at 10:30 a.m. (the "Annual Meeting"), for the following purposes:
+10065 on June 5, 2012 at 10:00 a.m. (the "Annual Meeting"), for the following purposes:

-(1) to receive the consolidated financial statements for the fiscal year ended December 31, 2010, together with the auditors' report thereon;

-(2) to elect the four individuals nominated to serve as directors until the end of their term or until their successors are elected or appointed;

-(3) to appoint auditors and authorize the directors to fix the auditors' remuneration;
+- (1) to receive the consolidated financial statements for the fiscal year ended December 31, 2011 together with the auditors' report thereon; - (2) to elect the three individuals nominated to serve as directors until the end of their term or until their successors are elected or appointed; - (3) to appoint auditors and authorize the directors to fix the auditors' remuneration; and - (4) to transact such other business as may properly be brought before the Annual Meeting or any adjournments thereof.

-(4) to conduct an advisory vote on the executive compensation of the Company's Named Executive Officers;

-(5) to conduct an advisory vote on the frequency of future advisory votes on the Company's executive officer compensation; and

-(6) to transact such other business as may properly be brought before the Annual Meeting or any adjournments thereof.